 Whether you rid yourself of the excess in your physical environment or in other aspects of your life, what is important to us and how we perceive happiness, fulfilment and freedom are different for every one of us.

 Whether you are looking back at many years of life experience or you have just turned 18, most of us want our lives to matter, want to live our lives with purpose.

 Some people know from a very early age why they exist.
-They are drawn in a certain direction, and they know that they want to dedicate their lives to pursuing that direction.
+They are drawn in a certain direction, and they know what they want to dedicate their lives to pursuing that direction.
 Think of Mother Teresa.
-For many others (including me) it’s not that straight forward, and our why (or how it manifests itself) may also change as we get older.
+For many others (including me) it’s not that straightforward, and our why (or how it manifests itself) may also change as we get older.